Drugs That Work In Mice Often Fail When Tried In People

 "Scientists need to break out of a culture that is hampering progress," Preuss says.
 That's tough to do right now, in a world where science funding is on the chopping block.
 Many scientists are reluctant to take a risk that could backfire.
 But the upside could benefit us all, in the form of a better understanding of disease, and effective new drugs.

 Richard Harris did some of the reporting for this story while researching his book Rigor Mortis: How Sloppy Science Creates Worthless Cures, Crushes Hope, and Wastes Billions.
+You can contact him at rharris@npr.org.